 The seven sages who gathered here included some of the greatest names in rabbinic literature: Rabbi Meir, Rabbi Yehuda, Rabbi Yosi, Rabbi Shimon, Rabbi Nehunya of Tav’on, Rabbi Menahem of Galgila, and Rabbi Eliezer ben Ya’akov.
 That this extraordinary assembly took place in a valley in the lower Galilee, in secret, under threat of Roman punishment, gives the landscape a weight that its gentle hills do not immediately suggest.

 Bik’at Beit Rimon is a broad, fertile valley surrounded by the rolling limestone hills of the lower Galilee.
 The landscape is classic Galilean countryside: olive groves, open fields, wildflowers in spring, and a quiet that feels almost deliberate.
-The valley connects to the broader Beit Netofa Valley and the network of Galilee valleys that made this region one of the most densely settled parts of Jewish Palestine in the Roman and Byzantine periods.
+The valley connects to the broader Beit Netofa Valley and the network of Galilee valleys that made this region one of the most densely settled parts of the Jewish communities in the land in the Roman and Byzantine periods.

 The modern moshava of Beit Rimon has become known for its boutique accommodation, artist studios, and olive oil production.
 Several high-quality guesthouses and zimmers (country lodges) offer a peaceful base for exploring the lower Galilee, and the surrounding countryside is ideal for walking, cycling, and simply enjoying the landscape where seven rabbis, hunted by Rome, quietly ensured that the Jewish calendar would survive.